Tuccro/allunite-cordova-android/README.md

 After calling  AlluniteSDK.initSdk(success, failure) success or failure callback to be called.

 ### Experinced
-After calling AlluniteSDK.initSdk(success, failure) nothing happens
+After calling  AlluniteSDK.initSdk(success, failure) success or failure callback to be called.

-Other AlluniteSDK function seems to work fine.
+Other AlluniteSDK functions are work fine too.